Search features

 - MUSI Staff Email Email More info More Info

 MUSI 302.
 LITERATURE OF MUSIC.
 A non-technical survey of the great musical compositions of Western civilization by way of classroom listening.
 Recommended for non-music majors.
-Fall semester only, two hours.
+Two hours.

 a section of the LITERATURE OF MUSIC course in Music - MUSI